MeetDarkPow/R-Community-Analysis/README.md

 * Statistics for tweets between specified dates
 * Twitter users - unique locations
 * Count of unique words found in tweets
-* Word network of tweets
+* Word network of tweets - Paired Word Analysis

 Let's see a detailed view of these following sections :-